When is Valladares vs Shigeoka II?

 He had won against Abraham Manriquez Gonzalez on 5th March 2021 by technical knockout in the 4th round at Salon de Fiestas Figlos Stase, Sinaloa.

-Previous to that, he defeated Daniel Valladares on 6th January 2023 by knockout in the 3rd round in their IBF World Minimumweight championship fight at EDION Arena Osaka, Osaka.
+Previous to that, he had defeated Daniel Valladares on 6th January 2023 by knockout in the 3rd round in their IBF World Minimumweight championship fight at EDION Arena Osaka, Osaka.

 Going into that contest, he had defeated Naoya Haruguchi on 6th July 2022 by technical knockout in the 4th round at Prefectural Gymnasium, Kumamoto.